cdap-guides/cdap-etl-guide/RealtimeJMSToStream/README.rst

 ``topic.<destination name>`` or ``queue.<destination name>`` property key names in order for the JNDI context to be resolved.

-The ``config.json`` file included shows the Application configuration file with sample values for the JMS source properties.
+The ``config.json`` file included shows the application configuration file with sample values for the JMS source properties.